 First of all, setting up an account is very easy.
 All you need is a valid e-mail address, a few minute of your day, and a debit/credit card to link to your newly created Paypal account.
 From then on, you can use your e-wallet to send and receive money online, without entering valuable private information (such as your name, address, date of birth, or credit card info) in any other place than your Paypal account.
 This makes your information very safe against any kind of unethical hacking.

 Second, most online businesses not only accept Paypal but encourage it.
 Lots of bookmakers from the betting world have special bonuses and offers for clients using Paypal.
 Furthermore, deposits using Paypal are instant with most bookmakers and withdraws rarely take more than 24 hours.
-In fact, most brokers guarantee that a withdraw request will only take 48 hours at most.
+In fact, most betting sites guarantee that a withdraw request will only take 48 hours at most.

 Third, a Paypal account is a great way to quickly make use of your betting winnings.
 It’s effortless to move money from your betting account with your favorite broker to your Paypal e-wallet, and then use if for shopping.
 This entire process takes much less time than a standard credit card withdraws, and is also much cheaper (most of the time).

 Of course, using Paypal doesn’t only have benefits.
 The biggest drawback of the E-wallet is that it does charge a 2,9% fee for each deposit you make into the account, although no other fees are involved when depositing money from your Paypal account into your betting account.
 This small fee has to be compared with fees you might suffer when using a credit or debit card – to figure out which solution would be best, at least from an economic standpoint.